 [39]The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research reviewed in Hallman (2013) and research reported in FAO/IAEA (2017).

 [40]Extrapolation of treatment efficacy to all fruits and vegetables was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
-These include studies on the following pests and hosts: Anastrepha fraterculus (Eugenia uvalha, Malus pumila and Mangifera indica); A. ludens (Citrus paradisi, Citrus sinensis, M. indica and artificial diet), A. obliqua (Averrhoa carambola C. sinensis,, and Psidium guajaba); A. suspensa (A. carambola, C. paradisi and M. indica), Bactrocera tryoni (C. sinensis, Solanum lycopersicum, Malus pumila, M. indica, Persea americana and Prunus avium), Pseudococcus jackbeardsleyi (Cucurbita sp. and Solanum tuberosum), Tribolium confusum (Triticum aestivum, Hordium vulgare and Zea mays), Cydia pomonella (M. pumila and artificial diet) and Grapholita molesta (M. pumila and artificial diet) (Bustos et al., 2004; Gould and von Windeguth, 1991; Hallman, 2004a, b, 2013; Hallman and Martinez, 2001; Hallman et al., 2010; Jessup et al., 1992; Mansour, 2003; Tuncbilek and Kansu, 1966; von Windeguth, 1986; von Windeguth and Ismail, 1987; Zhan et al., 2016).
+These include studies on the following pests and hosts: Anastrepha fraterculus (Eugenia uvalha, Malus pumila and Mangifera indica); A. ludens (Citrus paradisi, Citrus sinensis, M. indica and artificial diet), A. obliqua (Averrhoa carambola, C. sinensis and Psidium guajaba); A. suspensa (A. carambola, C. paradisi and M. indica), Bactrocera tryoni (C. sinensis, Solanum lycopersicum, Malus indica, M. pumila, Persea americana and Prunus avium), Pseudococcus jackbeardsleyi (Cucurbita sp. and Solanum tuberosum), Tribolium confusum (Triticum aestivum, Hordium vulgare and Zea mays), Cydia pomonella (M. pumila and artificial diet) and Grapholita molesta (M. pumila and artificial diet) (Bustos et al., 2004; Gould and von Windeguth, 1991; Hallman, 2004a, b and 2013; Hallman and Martinez, 2001; Hallman et al., 2010; Jessup et al., 1992; Mansour, 2003; Tuncbilek and Kansu, 1966; von Windeguth, 1986; von Windeguth and Ismail, 1987; Zhan et al., 2016).
 It is recognized, however, that treatment efficacy has not been tested for all potential fruit and vegetable hosts of the target pest.
 If evidence becomes available to show that the extrapolation of the treatment to cover all hosts of this pest is incorrect, the treatment will be reviewed.

 [41]References